Our annual celebration of Marriage.

 Marriage Week is an annual celebration of marriage, run by Marriage Foundation.
-The fundamental message of Marriage Foundation and Marriage Week is that marriage is worth investing in, because all the research shows that stable families make for happier children and grown-ups, and a happier wider community.
+It takes place during the month of May.
+The fundamental message of Marriage Week is that marriage is worth investing in, because all the research shows that stable families make for happier children and grown-ups, and a happier wider community.
 Married couples who work at their marriage are more likely to stay together and be that stable family, leading to a happier society.
-At Marriage Week, we help people do that work.
-Marriage Week 2019 begins on May 13.

 Through the initiatives of Marriage Week and the expertise of its partners we offer encouragement that you are doing the right thing by seeking to make your marriage as healthy as possible, and we provide you with the tools to do this.

 Marriage is a modern, relevant and vital commitment to your partner, your family and society more broadly.

 We are not claiming that people who are not married are not committed to these things.
 We are not saying that people who are not married are always unhappier or that their children will automatically do less well and be less happy.

 Our message is a generalisation.
 It is a generalisation backed by statistics and personal stories, but it is a generalisation, nonetheless.

 Children will do well and be well with supportive single parents, and parents will be unhappy or worse if they stay in genuinely abusive or miserable marriages that are beyond repair.

 What we are saying is that the figures and the personal stories show very clearly that children are simply more likely to be successful and happy if their parents are married, and adults are more likely to be happy if they stay married.